 Proving a Breach of Contract Claim

-In order to negotiate an appropriate settlement or to win you damages in court, our Miami and South Florida breach of contract lawyers must prove the following:
+In order to negotiate an appropriate settlement or to win you damages in court, our Miami breach of contract attorneys must prove the following:

 - A valid and enforceable contract exists between you and the other party (parties)

 - You (the plaintiff) have performed your contractual obligations

 - The other party (the defendant) has failed to satisfy their contractual obligations

 - You have sustained actual damages (e.g. monetary loss) as a direct result of the other party’s breach

 Our legal team is known for efficiency and integrity.
 We will collect evidence that the contract in question has been breached and fight vigorously to obtain the damages you deserve.

 There are several types of breaches of contract, including: